EduShareOntario/jobCollectionService/README.md

 ### Manual Application Install
 1. Open Developer Command Prompt for VS2012 or plain cmd if Visual Studio is on the path
-2. Ensure the 32 bit Node program is found.
+2. Ensure the expected Node program is found.
 - `set path=c:\Program Files (x86)\nodejs;%path%`
-3. Ensure the command line is using the correct version of Node as per [Target Machine Setup](#target-machine-setup)
+3. Ensure the command line is using the correct version of Node as per [Windows Runtime Machine Setup](#windows-runtime-machine-setup)
 - `node`
 - `> process.arch`
 - `> process.platform`